evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Based on this, we determined that a journey should communicate what it does at a glance by having the most pertinent details viewable at the highest level.
 Anyone viewing a journey for the first time should be able to read it like a choose-your-own-adventure guide.
 It should encourage experimentation, providing actionable analytics and building space to tinker without fear.
 And it should unify the fragmented, integrating all the tools they need should into one coherent, usable whole.

-We also wanted to reduce the messaging error rate, reduce coordination tax, and enable sending smarter campaigns.
+We also wanted to lower the messaging error rate, reduce coordination tax, and enable sending smarter campaigns.

-## Iteration
+## Development

 Throughout the process, I documented changes in [Dropbox Paper](https://paper.dropbox.com/).
 The principles were pasted at the top of the doc as a continuous reminder, and design updates were written in a journal-style log.

-[Image of one design update post - include helpful alt text]
+(snippet: dropbox/journal)

+(snippet: dropbox/vertical-alignment)

+After some toying with display size and layout, we decided that each step should take the same format: a simple rectangle with a fixed height, icon, and line of text.
+This would force us to simplify the representation of each step until it could be communicated in a few words, the hope being that even large, complex journeys would become easy to read and navigate if that was the case.
+It also helped shore up vertical alignment across different paths, which easily got out of whack when different steps had different heights.

+(image: nodes.png caption: Icon colors establish logical groups and enable quicker scanning of journeys.)

+An important part of this process was actively involving the engineering team.
+After all, Journey Builder was *their* brainchild.
+I knew the sorts of things good design could achieve and the type of reactions it could evoke.
+Many engineers on the team had worked exclusively on platform or "behind-the-scenes" efforts, so this was their first time collaborating with a designer.
+I wanted to leave a good impression.

+The most successful teams I've been a part of have engineers and designers working side-by-side, sharing the same space and collaborating closely.
+The least successful ones have been where designers and developers segregate themselves and toss work back and forth over a wall, or worse, view each other as adversaries.

+(snippet: dropbox/engineers)

+We acted like a startup within a startup.
+Because our product was not Dropbox-user-facing, we had massive leeway to take a more rapid pace than most of the rest of the company.
+And *our* users were a skip down the hall, in desks just like ours.
+If we had a research question, we could run over to whoever was available and ask it.

+After less than five months of design and development, we launched the alpha version of Journey Builder in June 2017:

 (snippet: dropbox/journey-annotations)

-[Icons iteration - goal of using Maestro, Dropbox component library, behind the scenes as well and contributing to the repo]

-An important part of this process was involving the engineering team: they had released earlier versions of the product which suffered from poor adoption and usability.
+Our team's product managers created this charming video to announce the launch.

-(snippet: dropbox/engineers)
+(snippet: dropbox/launch-vid)

-Workflow: We acted like a startup within a startup.
-Very little oversight, ability to move quickly, direct line of communication with our users (Dropboxers down the hall).

-## Engineering

-I paired closely with our front-end engineers to rapidly ship changes.
-For example, one of my goals was that journeys should use a consistent, immovable display logic.
-By displaying "nodes" in one place and one place only, we would a) speed up the creation and management of journeys (whole segments wouldn't need to be dragged to a new place if a node gets added in the middle), b) reduce coordination tax (since if two people create the same journey, they'll look identical too).
-This came at the cost of additional engineering work upfront, but the benefit to users was worth it.

-I paired closely with [Gianluca](https://github.com/gianluca-venturini), one of our front-end devs, to implement a layout logic.

-[Image of layout logic sketches]

-We were dealing with a lot of tech debt that was causing us to write complex overrides and add `!important` declarations in CSS just to display simple things.
-We were importing something like 6 different CSS libraries and they were all conflicting in the global namespace.

-Eventually frustrated by this, and told by other engineers that it wasn't a priority and it would require a lot of time to fix, I took it upon myself to rip out all the old libraries and keep the few lines that were needed.
-It was surprisingly easy.
-It took about a day of my time, plus some bugfixes over the next week or so.
-And it made life so much better.

-[Email I sent out]

 ## Analytics